-For these minor alterations to your garment you will want a pair of very sharp small scissors or a seam ripper.
-I have a pair of these cute gold scissors that look like a bird; they came with a rubber cap to protect the point.
-I keep them with my makeup brushes and use them for all those situations when little scissors are needed.
+For these minor alterations to your garment, you will want a pair of very sharp small scissors or a seam ripper.
+I have a pair of these cute gold scissors that look like a bird; they come with a rubber cap to protect the point.
+I keep them with my makeup brushes and use them for all those situations when cuticle or embroidery scissors are needed.
 Snipping an “X” from the vent of my blazer, trimming false lashes, removing a tag that itches… I just make sure the situations are not the type to gum up or dull the blades.

 While you have those scissors, your garment may have other threads that are to be removed upon purchase.

 - Manufacturers also sew pockets closed to keep them from creasing.
 If you snip anywhere on the stitching keeping the pocket closed, it should release the stitching and open up quite easily.